R35007/To-Do-List/README.md

 ### `npm run clean`

-Removes all the node_modules which are available in the Clinet , Server and the root directory.
+Removes all the node_modules which are available in the Client , Server and the root directory.

 ### `npm run server`

 Runs the server side of the application

-### `npm run clinet`
+### `npm run client`

 Runs the client side of the application